 It’s also important to retain some social aspects of the workplace, as work presents a great opportunity for social interaction.
 If your resources allow, you could set time aside each week for a social team activity, such as a quiz.
 Setting regular time aside for these kinds of activities ensure that all employees feel included, valued and appreciated.

 Enabling better communication is the first step to providing better support for your employees while working remotely; once you are able to foster consistent communication, you will be better equipped to help those who may be struggling.

 Don’t overlook your own mental health

-Additionally, if you lead by example through acknowledging any challenges you may be facing, this can help establish an open and supportive environment where employees feel comfortable enough to communicate their own troubles.
+Additionally, if you lead by example by acknowledging any challenges you may be facing, you'll establish an open and supportive environment where employees feel comfortable enough to communicate their own troubles.

 Recognise behaviour changes

-There are no rights or wrongs when it comes to emotional wellbeing, and there aren’t always explanations as to why someone is feeling or acting in a certain way, particularly when it comes to powerful emotions such as anger, distress or depression.
-The nature of these powerful emotions makes it difficult not only for those experiencing them, but also for employers who need to offer support.
+'Rights' or 'wrongs' don't exist when it comes to emotional wellbeing.
+There aren’t always explanations as to why someone is feeling or acting in a certain way, particularly when it comes to powerful emotions such as anger, distress or depression.
+The nature of these emotions makes it difficult not only for those experiencing them, but also for employers who need to offer support.

 Acknowledge difficult situations

-This is especially important for employers facing difficult conversations such as relaying negative information, or furloughing staff.
+This is especially important for employers facing difficult conversations such as relaying negative information.
 In these situations, it’s always best to be open and honest - don’t make promises you cannot realistically keep, as this can make situations worse and create further distress for you as an employer.
 Employees respond much better to troubling work situations when they are communicated with in a direct and honest way.